biomedicalinformaticsgroup/cadmus/README.md

 -> Fixed code error of duplicate pmids (this was not impacting previous results but added an extra unnecessary row when using the update parameter).

 ### Version 0.3.8
--> For disk storage purpose, we now zip all the files retrieved/generated from cadmus in order to be less consuming.
+-> For disk storage purposes, we now zip all the files retrieved/generated from cadmus in order to be less consuming.

--> We propose more restrart options in case of faillure.
+-> We propose more restart options in case of failure.

 -> We updated the clean directory function.
-Sometimes the tgz files downloaded had .tmp as extension.
+Sometimes the tgz files downloaded had .tmp as an extension.

 ### Version 0.3.7
 -> Moved away from pickle objects to convert to JSON files.
-Previous output will be automatically changed to the new format at the begining of the next run.
+The previous output will be automatically changed to the new format at the beginning of the next run.

 -> PMID type changed from str to int64.